All Episodes

 And of course, his claim was that he didn't have money for health care to have his mental derangement looked at, but he was not mentally deranged enough to know that he was mentally deranged.

-And then to call CNN looking for the owner of the place, Mrs. Clinton, the Clinton news network.
+And then to call CNN looking for the owner of the place, Mrs. Clinton, the Clinton News Network.

-And it just, to me, it's a little frightening and a little disturbing and a little upsetting, if you will, uh, that this guy is probably just a small microcosm of the number of people who get up each and every day and think that unless the president or somebody in Washington does something for them, that something cannot get done for them.
+And it just, to me, it's a little frightening and a little disturbing and a little upsetting, if you will, that this guy is probably just a small microcosm of the number of people who get up each and every day and think that unless the president or somebody in Washington does something for them, that something cannot get done for them.

-Uh this is this is one of the the major fears.
+This is one of the major fears.

-Fear may be a strong word here, but it's been one of the concerns that conservatives have had as the as the evolution of big government has continued and government's grown larger and larger and larger.
+Fear may be a strong word here, but it's been one of the concerns that conservatives have had as the evolution of big government has continued and government's grown larger and larger and larger.

-Just uh just something to think about.
+Just something to think about.

-So what's what happens here is that you know, politics is perception, perception is reality in politics in many cases.
+So what happens here is that politics is perception.

-And right now it is obvious the media wants Huckabee.
+And right now, it is obvious the media wants Huckabee.

-And the reason the media wants Huckabee is because they know that they're gonna down the road be able to portray him as a nutcase Bible thumping evangelical who is going to take his religion and God into the oval office, and they'll use that to incite fear among liberals and progressives and so forth.
+And the reason the media wants Huckabee is because they know that they're going to down the road be able to portray him as a nutcase Bible-thumping evangelical who's going to take his religion and God into the Oval Office.

 Can't talk about me.

-That's politics personal destruction.
+That's politics of personal destruction.

 They built McCain up.